elephantscale/internet2-cloud-course-v2/labs/07-ml/ml-1-jupyter-envs.md

 ## GOOGLE-1: Testing Colab

-* Run a test Jupyter notebook on Google COLAB
+* Run a test Jupyter Notebook on Google COLAB
 * Runtime: 10 mins
 * Prerequisites:
     * Colab is free to use.
 You will need a Google account;  login using your Google account